The Daily Office

 How to Pray the Daily Office

-Online Daily Office: There are many online versions of the Daily Office, but by far my favorite is St. Bede's Breviary which does all the work of finding that day's psalms and scriptures and prayers for you, and also has many options for customizing if you are adventurous.
-I have set the link above to a customization as we will use it for Evening Prayer during Lent 2021.
-When you go to St. Bede's Breviary you will see the following screen:
+Online Daily Office: There are many online versions of the Daily Office, but we reccomend St. Bede's Breviary which does all the work of finding that day's psalms and scriptures and prayers for you, and also has many options for customizing if you are adventurous.

-Transitioning from Online to The Book of Common Prayer and Bible: It is my fervent recommendation that Anglicans pray with The Book of Common Prayer (BCP) in hand.
-The online services are very convenient and provide a way to learn how to pray properly.
-But from the time of the Apostles we Christians have been a people of the book.
-And there is something significant about holding the physical object in one's hands, a book that is used for nothing other than the scripture and prayer.
+Transitioning from Online to The Book of Common Prayer and Bible: It is fervently recommended by Grace Church that Anglicans pray with The Book of Common Prayer (BCP) in hand.
+From the time of the Apostles we Christians have been a people of the book, and there is something significant about holding the physical object in one's hands, a book that is used for nothing other than the scripture and prayer.
 With the BCP and Bible in hand may we "read, mark, learn, and inwardly digest" the words of God (BCP, 236).
+The Offices begin on page 35 of the BCP, and can be said in either Rite I (traditional language) or Rite II (contemporary language.
+A lectionary containing appointed readings and psalms is found on page 933 of the BCP.
+If one wishes, combination BCPs and Bibles, or books containing the readings already laid out for the officiant can be purchased online.